If you are looking for a platform to build your online course or membership site, there are some promising ones to choose from.

 Unlike Thinkific, Kajabi’s sales and marketing capabilities aren’t just limited to accepting payments and selling your courses but it also provides you tools to grow your audience and engage them.

-So, Kajabi offers some really powerful tools for you to build sales funnels, landing pages, email marketing and marketing automations, all of which aren’t available on Thinkific.
+So, Kajabi offers some really powerful tools like the Sales Pipeline Builder, a landing page builder, email marketing tools and Automations, all of which aren’t available on Thinkific.

 So, if you want to not just host and deliver your courses but also run entire marketing on a single platform, Kajabi is definitely a better option than Thinkific.